 If you want to continue to work with the data in DuckDB, you can create a new table and insert the outputs into it like so:

 Because Ibis separates the transformation logic from the execution engine, you can easily reuse the written transformation for another backend.
-Here we use Polars as an example, but you can do the same for any of Ibis’ 20+ supported backends as long as that particular backend supports the operations (see the operation support matrix).
+Here we use Polars as an example, but you can do the same for any of Ibis’ nearly 20 supported backends as long as that particular backend supports the operations (see the operation support matrix).